HyperStyle: StyleGAN Inversion with HyperNetworks for Real Image Editing: Method

 Owing to the reconstruction-editability trade-off outlined in \cref{sec:rw}, the initial latent code should reside within the well-behaved (i.e., editable) regions of StyleGAN's latent space.
 To this end, we employ a pre-trained e4e encoder~\cite{tov2021designing} into \w that is kept fixed throughout the training of the hypernetwork.
 As shall be shown, by tuning around such a code, one can apply the same editing techniques as used with the original generator.

-In practice, rather than directly predicting the new generator weights, our hypernetwork $H$ predicts a set of offsets with respect to the original weights.
-In addition, we follow ReStyle\cite{alaluf2021restyle} and perform a small number of forward passes (e.g., $5$) through the hypernetwork to gradually refine the predicted weight offsets, resulting in a higher-fidelity inversion and reconstruction.
+In practice, rather than directly predicting the new generator weights, our hypernetwork predicts a set of offsets with respect to the original weights.
+In addition, we follow ReStyle~\cite{alaluf2021restyle} and perform a small number of passes (e.g., $5$) through the hypernetwork to gradually refine the predicted weight offsets, resulting in higher-fidelity inversions.

 In a sense, one may view HyperStyle as \emph{learning to optimize} the generator, but doing so in an efficient manner.
+Moreover, by learning to modify the generator, HyperStyle is given more freedom to determine how to best project an image into the generator, even when out of domain.
+This is in contrast to standard encoders which are restricted to encoding into existing latent spaces.